pscally1005/pscally1005.github.io/_posts/delete/2024-06-08-2-ing-brownie.markdown

 - Microwave your chocolate in 20-30 second intervals, stirring in between, until fully melted

-- If you choose to make your own chocolate instead, microwave the coconut oil for about 1:30 until fully melted.
-Stir in the cocoa and sweetener until smooth

-- Either way, set your chocolate aside to cool after melting

 - Meanwhile, crack your eggs into a large bowl.
 Beat with a hand mixer until frothy, about 1-2 minutes
 - <center><img src='/assets/Food/Healthier Dessert/2 Ing Brownie/2-ing-brownie-5.jpg' alt='' class='instruction-image'></center>